VonHeikemen/lsp-zero.nvim/README.md

 <details>
 <summary>Expand: lazy.nvim snippet </summary>

+Note: if you are using lazy nvim, you can use version `v3.x` of lsp-zero.
+There is no need to use this branch.

 For a more advance config that lazy loads everything take a look at the example on this link: [Lazy loading guide](https://github.com/VonHeikemen/lsp-zero.nvim/blob/compat-07/doc/md/guides/lazy-loading-with-lazy-nvim.md).